jqwik-team/jqwik/docs/README.md

 }
 ```

-By using a few Java annotations __jqwik__ tries to make it as simple as possible
+By using a few annotations __jqwik__ tries to make it as simple as possible
 for programmers to write and run Properties.

 ### Where to go from here

-You want to know more?
+- Learn the details of _jqwik_ in [jqwik's elaborate user-guide](/docs/current/user-guide.html)
 - Learn about [property-based testing in general](/property-based-testing.html)
 - Read an introduction to [PBT in Java](https://blog.johanneslink.net/2018/03/24/property-based-testing-in-java-introduction/)
-- Learn the details of _jqwik_ in [the user-guide](/docs/current/user-guide.html)
+- Read an introduction to [PBT in Kotlin](https://johanneslink.net/property-based-testing-in-kotlin/)
-- Ask and answer questions ask
+- Ask questions or answer them
   [on Stackoverflow](https://stackoverflow.com/questions/tagged/jqwik).